A wholegrain, oil free, vegan chocolate cake made from sweet potatoes. Sounds weird but it's so delicious.

 To make frosting, place the coconut sugar into blender or food processor and blend until fine.
 Add sweet potato, cocoa powder, cashew butter, maple syrup, 1–2 tablespoons of the plant milk, vanilla extract and salt and puree until very smooth.Taste, and add more maple syrup if desired, and also a little more milk if needed to thin.
 Scrape down the sides of the bowl.
 Puree until as smooth as possible.
 Transfer to a container and refrigerate until ready to use.

 Notes This recipe serves 12 small slices of cake, or 8 generous serves.
 If you want to feed a crowd then double the recipe, use a larger cake tin and adjust cooking time to suit.
+The frosting recipe makes a generous amount, enough to fill and ice the cake on the top and sides.
 Recipe adapted from Dreena Burton’s sweet potato chocolate cake https://dreenaburton.com/sweet-potato-chocolate-cake/